+After every product installation, the installer creates an installation log file and a summary file.
 The name and location of each file is displayed at the end of a product installation, and are always located in the /opt/VRTS/install/logs directory.
-It is recommended that you keep the files for auditing, debugging, and future use.
+Veritas recommends that you keep the files for auditing, debugging, and future use.